 There is doubt the cryptocurrency market has captured the attention of investors around the globe, with Bitcoin skyrocketing in value over 2,000% in 2017.
 Forward-thinking SMSF investors are now turning to cryptocurrencies in order to create highly robust super funds, a practice that has already been demonstrated to deliver returns of 600% in a short amount of time.

-Creating and managing a SMSF, however, can be complex and time-consuming.
-Recent Australian regulatory changes allow SMSF investors to invest in cryptocurrencies, but there are many regulatory and tax considerations that must be understood before launching into cryptocurrency-driven SMSF.
+Regulatory changes allow SMSF investors to invest in cryptocurrencies, but there are many regulatory and tax considerations that must be understood before launching into cryptocurrency-driven SMSF.

 Crypto Self-Managed Super Fund Basics

 A self-managed super fund is a private superannuation fund managed by individuals and regulated by the Australian Taxation Office.
 SMSFs operate as legal tax structures with the sole purpose of providing investors with funds for retirement, and are closely scrutinized by regulatory bodies.

 Individuals operating self-managed super funds must possess sufficient financial experience and skills to make sound investment decisions, and must demonstrate that they are able to budget for expenses such as professional accounting, tax, audit, legal and financial advice.
 All SMSFs must maintain comprehensive records, as SMSFs are audited on an annual basis by ATO SMSF auditors.